Irritable bowel syndrome (IBS) can affect both men and women, but occurs more frequently in women. Common symptoms in both sexes include:

-- an increase or decrease in the number of bowel movements you have
+- an increase or decrease in the number of bowel

-- diarrhea, constipation, or alternating between the two
+- diarrhea, constipation, or alternation between

 - a feeling that bowel movements are incomplete

 - abdominal bloating, cramping, gas, or pain

 - feeling uncomfortable or nauseous after eating a

 A study published by the International Foundation for Functional Gastrointestinal Disorders (IFFGD) shows that men in Western cultures are much less likely than women to report signs of IBS to their physician.
 Therefore, data about gender-specific symptoms is lacking.
 Symptoms can be constant, but for most people they come and go in cycles, occurring at least three days per month.

 Women are generally diagnosed with IBS during their childbearing years.
 Women with IBS also tend to report more gynecologic disorders.